 Valuation Using the Income Approach

-Examining the data from all applicable approaches, the appraiser is then ready to state an estimated market value for the property in question.
-The estimate of value at the bottom of the appraisal report is not always the final sales price even though it is likely the best indication of a property's valueThere are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-At the end of the day, an appraiser from Citi Appraisal Enterprise will guarantee you attain the most accurate property value, so you can make the most informed real estate decisions.
+Combining information from all approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
+Note: While the appraised value is probably the best indication of what a property is worth, it probably will not be the final sales price.
+Depending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to put the property on the market again.
+At the end of the day, an appraiser from Citi Appraisal Enterprise will help you get the most accurate property value, so you can make profitable real estate decisions.